ilikescience/ilikescience.github.io/_posts/2018-08-31-designing-with-code.md

 {% include image.html src="/images/code-7.jpg" caption="A layout variation of the current home page" %}

-As more layers were built up on top of the story cards, the low-level concepts — headline size, media position — were abstracted away in favor of courser, bigger-picture changes.
-Editors can make major changes to the layout of the page by updating 1 value instead of 100.
+As more layers were built up on top of the story cards, the low-level concepts — headline size, media position, timestamps and related stories — were abstracted away in favor of courser, bigger-picture changes.
+Editors cold make major changes to the layout of the page by updating 1 value instead of 100.

 ## Taking it down to the studs

-As a part of a recent user testing session, I again found Sketch to be lacking when it came to quickly updating content.
-I wanted to provide a list of stories to my designs, and have the page rendered with the content of those stories, with as little tweaking as possible.
+Right away, I again found Sketch to be lacking.
+In preparing for user testing, I spent more time copying and pasting content than actually designing.
+Ideally, I wanted to provide a list of stories to my designs, and have the page rendered with the content of those stories, with as little tweaking as possible.

-I rolled up my sleeves, and built (from scratch!) a terribly inefficient application that would render a version of the WSJ homepage in HTML and CSS.
+So again, one weekend, I rolled up my sleeves and built (from scratch!) a terribly inefficient application that would render a version of the WSJ homepage in HTML and CSS.

 {% include image.html src="/images/code-8.jpg" caption="An updated homepage layout using my new card component system" %}

-In the process, I dusted off those low-level configurations of individual story cards.
+In the process, I exposed the low-level configurations of individual story cards.
 Tweaking them was **fun.** It was **unpredictable.** It was everything that pixel perfection in Sketch was not.

 I could send a story into a component with some options like this: